Fadlay/Bard-Tuber/README.md

 # Other
 I used [This VTS plugin](https://lualucky.itch.io/vts-desktop-audio-plugin) to make her mouth move

 Please note that this project was created solely for fun and as part of a YouTube video, so the quality and reliability of the code may be questionable.
-Also, after the completion of the project checklist, there won't be much activity in updating or improving this repository.
 Nonetheless, we hope that this project can serve as a source of inspiration for anyone interested in building their own AI Vtuber.

 - [x] Clean up
 - [ ] GUI